 - A. Authorization to Operate.
 No camp or camp property shall be accredited unless it has current Authorization to Operate and Local Council Authorization and Assessment Declaration, if required, as set forth in Standards SA-002 and AO-802. - B. Accredited.
 A camp or camp property shall be accredited if it receives no noncompliant findings and not more than 10 deviation findings.
-A camp or camp property may be accredited if it receives not more than two "upgraded from noncompliant" findings and a total of not more than five deviation findings if and only if: - 1.
+A camp or camp property may be accredited if it receives not more than one "upgraded from noncompliant" findings and a total of not more than five deviation findings or two "upgraded from noncompliant" findings and no deviation findings if and only if: - 1.
 The camp or camp property corrects any noncompliant finding prior to departure of the assessment team to the team's satisfaction and the team receives the approval of the zone assessment coordinator (or the national NCAP staff advisor, if the zone camp assessment coordinator cannot be contacted).
 Any standard scored "noncompliant" during the assessment and corrected while the assessment team is onsite shall be scored as an "upgraded from noncompliant" ("UNC") on the assessment score sheet with an explanation of the circumstances; or - 2.
 The camp or camp property commits to a corrective action plan to correct the noncompliant finding as soon as possible, the plan is approved by the Scout executive (or designee), and the plan is approved by the zone assessment coordinator and the national NCAP staff advisor.
 Any noncompliant findings adjusted under this procedure shall be scored as "UNC" on the assessment score sheet.
 An explanation for any adjustments must be provided in the score sheet.
-A conditional accreditation may be issued if the assessment team believes the program is safe while the necessary plan approvals are obtained. - 3.
-Notwithstanding Specific Requirements B.1 and B.2, if the total number of UNC and deviation scores exceeds 10, the camp or camp property must be conditionally accredited.
+A conditional accreditation may be issued if the assessment team believes the program is safe while the necessary plan approvals are obtained.